WelterDevelopment/CodeEditorContol-WinUI/README.md

 - Search and highlight
 - Drag and drop
 - Error/Warning/Message/SearchMatch markers on the line and on the vertical ScrollBar
+- Recource-intensive work does not block the UI thread: Setting the Text, Pasting large chunks of Lines, Changing the Code Language

 ![Screenshot 2021-09-02 164150](https://user-images.githubusercontent.com/13318246/131864308-d7810b6e-9831-4848-9a5e-fa75a291d6f1.jpg)